 Did you know that chiropractic treatment can help alleviate jaw pain?
 Temporomandibular joint disorder (TMJ or TMD) is a dysfunction in the joint that connects the lower jaw (mandible) to the head via the temporal cranial bone.
-At Natural Care Chiropractic in Lindenhurst, Dr. Mark Freund is trained to realign the neck bones, taking pressure off one of the body’s most complex joints.
+At Natural Care Chiropractic in Lindenhurst, Dr. Nicole Gopaul is trained to realign the neck bones, taking pressure off one of the body’s most complex joints.

 The temporomandibular joint is responsible for sliding the mandible around and opening and closing it.
 Consequently, it has to connect to many different muscles, and its cartilage can get worn out.
 People with TMJ may feel pain in their jaws, necks, or shoulders, have difficulty opening their mouths, hear clicking noises when they chew or even suffer headaches and ear pain.